John Stewart (knight, died 1298): Royal descendants

-He is the direct paternal ancestor of Henry Stuart, Lord Darnley, the second husband of his brother's descendant, Mary, Queen of Scots, and of their son, James VI of Scotland, who later became James I of England in 1603.
-As such he was also the direct paternal ancestor of "Bonnie Prince Charlie."
+He is the direct paternal ancestor of Henry Stuart, Lord Darnley, who was the second husband of Mary, Queen of Scots, and of their son, James VI of Scotland, who later became James I of England in 1603.
+As such he was also the direct paternal ancestor of Charles Edward Stuart, also known as "Bonnie Prince Charlie."

 Genetics

 In 2013 and 2014, the Genealogical Studies Postgraduate Programme at the University of Strathclyde conducted a genetic study called the Battle of Bannockburn Family History Project.
 In this study, they tested known descendants of Sir John Stewart and his brother Sir James, which revealed the presence of a unique genetic marker on the Y chromosome of Sir John's patrilineal descendants.
 In 2015 the International Society of Genetic Genealogy recognized single nucleotide polymorphism (SNP) S781 as evidence of direct patrilineal descent from Sir John Stewart.